|Correcting Magnetic Anomalies.

 entrance and has access to the outside world.
 The first

-step is to find the magnetic anomaly for this station.
+step is to find the magnetic anomaly at this station.

 To do this we need to use an external reference point